antsia-github/hangman/README.md

 # Hangman
 Hangman is a classic game in which a player thinks of a word and the other player tries to guess that word within a certain amount of attempts.
 This is an implementation of the Hangman game, where the computer thinks of a word and the user tries to guess it.
 It is split into 5 milestones.
+The final milestone (milestone_5.py) is the ultimate script to play the game.

 # Table of Contents
 1. [Milestone-1](#milestone-1)